 “Rigdon,” he answered.

 I looked between them for a moment.
-Miller didn’t mean just about Alexa Sacchi or what possible relation she could have to the disappearance of Dr. Massey.
+Miller didn’t mean about Alexa Sacchi.
 She didn’t mean the VHS tape or my being taken off the case.
-She meant Hammond and I, old partners, needed to talk about my personal situation, the one with Kent Cormack and Dr. More.
+She meant Hammond and I, old partners, needed to talk about my personal situation—the one with Kent Cormack and Dr. More.

 I stood and walked out.
-I wasn’t so much angry as just confused.
+I wasn’t angry so much as just confused.
 Well, that’s not true.
 I was a little angry.
-But Craig and I knew each other well, and Miller giving the case to Hammond was a hassle but it didn’t change anything but who did the paperwork.
+But Craig and I knew each other well, and Miller giving the case to him was nothing but a hassle.
+It didn’t change anything but who did the paperwork.
 If anything, he got the worse end of the deal.

 “My treat,” he said.

 We walked in silence down the street and around the corner to our favorite little kosher deli.
 It still had the original 1950s layout, with barely enough room to walk between the long counter, lined with fixed stools, and the narrow two-seaters affixed to the side wall.
 Each table sported the same cluster of bottles: old-style catsup, spotted mustard in a jar, and the best homemade relish in the city.
 It was the middle of the afternoon, so there was plenty of space.
 We sat at the back, near the bathrooms, and ordered coffee.